 - Job is enabled: we recommend that you enable the job only after you completely develop the workflow, or workflow execution testing has started.

 - In the Command tab:

-- Include message attachments and linked resources: If you select this option, Sequence saves email attachments and linked resources.
+- Include message attachments and linked resources: If you select this option, Cora SeQuence saves email attachments and linked resources.

 - If you use POP3, you can define only one activity for each mailbox.